ArgonneCPAC/diffsmhm/README.md

 ```

 This will generate a single wprp measurement with a random set of parameters that vary by +/- 2% from the default set, and use a host mass cut of 14.6 when loading the catalog to greatly decrease the number of objects.
-The script will save two files which we'll use in the next steps: `wprp_single.npy` and `rpbins_single.npy`.
+The script will save an hdf5 file which we'll use in the next steps: `wprp_single.hdf5`.

 ## Optimization
 Next, we can run an optimization to find a starting point for HMC.
 This will use the script `scripts/fit_wprp_all.py` like so
 ```
-mpirun -np 8 ./set_affinity_gpu_polaris.sh python fit_wprp_all.py -w wprp_single.npy -r rpbins_single.npy --halo-file [PATH_TO_HALOS] --particle-file [PATH_TO_PARTICLES] ---hmcut 14.6 --adam-tmax 10 --adam-a 0.005
+mpirun -np 8 ./set_affinity_gpu_polaris.sh python fit_wprp_all.py -w wprp_single.hdf5 --halo-file [PATH_TO_HALOS] --particle-file [PATH_TO_PARTICLES] --hmcut 14.6 --adam-tmax 5 --adam-a 0.005
 ```

 The above will run the Adam optimizer for 10 minutes on the SMHM model starting at the default parameters and with our previously generated wprp as the goal value.
-I found these parameters to produce a reasonable fit, but you can of course tweak them if you like.
+I found these parameters to produce a good fit, but you can of course tweak them if you like.
 The script generates output every 100 iterations, printing the iteration number, the error of that iteration, and the percent error for each wprp radial bin.
 Additionally, the script will generate two figures, `fig_wprp_all_error.png` and `fig_wprp_all_wprp.png` which can be used to confirm that the optimization did actually work.
-We have one output file, `theta_opt.npy`, which we will use as our starting point for the HMC code.
+We have one output file, `theta_opt.hdf5`, which we will use as our starting point for the HMC code.

 ## Inference